alvin-reyes/req-forwarder/README.md

 ```

 # Test
-Run the following on your localhost
+Run the following on your localhost.
+This will redirect all request from the localhot:8080 to the designated domains.
 http://localhost:8080/gw/ipfs/QmT6JqiXRacL2uL8FfuB1svopR5LtAtPyTpXimBFetsorN

 # Testing on a live server